deeptime-ml/deeptime/docs/source/index_dimreduction.rst

     * - `VAMP <notebooks/vamp.ipynb>`__
       - (approximate) Markovianity of the time series under lag-time :math:`\tau`
+      - * Is canonical correlation analysis (CCA) in time, i.e., temporal CCA (TCCA)
-      - * Uses a singular value decomposition of covariances.
+        * Uses a singular value decomposition of covariances.
         * Deals with off-equilibrium data consistently.
         * The singular functions can be clustered to find coherent sets.